chandq/sculp-js/etc/sculp-js.api.md

 // @public
 export function wait(timeout?: number): Promise<void>;

+// @public (undocumented)
+export type WithChildren<T> = T & {
+  children?: WithChildren<T>[];
+};

 // Warnings were encountered during analysis:
 //
-// lib/index.d.ts:705:5 - (ae-forgotten-export) The symbol "handleMouseEnter" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:744:5 - (ae-forgotten-export) The symbol "handleMouseEnter" needs to be exported by the entry point index.d.ts
-// lib/index.d.ts:706:5 - (ae-forgotten-export) The symbol "handleMouseLeave" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:745:5 - (ae-forgotten-export) The symbol "handleMouseLeave" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)
 ```